What is an allograft?

 In Australia Allograft for soft tissue reconstruction is not popular.
 The prime reason for this is that the soft tissue grafts available in Australia are either chemically treated or Irradiated to sterilise them for implantation.
 Unfortunately this makes the tissue weak and resulting in high failure rates.
 This is definitely the case in ACL reconstruction.
 An ACL is a dynamic structure that has to provide stability in different degrees of knee motion.
 It the tissue is weak and has poor regenerative capacity - the graft will fail and the operation will have to be redone.

 Why use Allograft?

 Dr Kaushik Hazratwala at the Queensland Lower Limb Clinic has teamed with an American company to bring soft tissue grafts that are not chemically treated or irradiated.
 QLLC is amongst one of the 1st clinics in Australia to provide this option to their patients.
 These grafts perform as good as autograft.
-These grafts have been available in the USA for very long time and multiple long tern peer review studies show equivalent results in the short to medium term.
+These grafts have been available in the USA for very long time and multiple peer review studies show equivalent results in the short to medium term.
 A large study looking at infection rates after allograft use did not show any increased rates of infection.